allermedia/allerai-event-scorer/docs/page_scoring.md

 ## Page Scoring Scoring Integration

-This repository contains the **Event Scoring Integration**, a two-part pipeline that ingests events, enriches them, and calculates relevance scores and traffic estimates for downstream use.
+This repository contains the **Page Scoring Integration**, a two-part pipeline that ingests events, enriches them, and calculates relevance scores and traffic estimates for downstream use.

 ---